jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 the community and help to align the project with the way it is being deployed.
 This particularly applies to open source in the ASIC/FPGA domain, where [open-source software][oss-hw] is unencumbered by licensing restrictions.
-Often chip projects will be on tight schedules, so careful judgement of the effort-benefit tradeoff must be made.
+Often chip projects will be on tight schedules, so careful judgment of the effort-benefit tradeoff must be made.

 1. **Performance is important**.
 With the ability to rerun everything from